VolkanSah/How-to-Use-Docker/README.md

 # How to Use Docker

 This guide provides detailed instructions on using Docker, including commands and solutions to common problems.
-For installation instructions, please refer to the official Docker documentation at [docker.com](https://www.docker.com).
+For installation instructions, please go the official Docker documentation at [docker.com](https://www.docker.com).

 ## Table of Contents